-Hannah Vicente-Kliot is an award-winning documentary filmmaker and investigative journalist based in New York City.
+Hannah Vicente-Kliot is a 5x Emmy Award-winning documentary filmmaker and investigative journalist based in New York City.
+She specializes in character-driven, immersive, and globally reported nonfiction.

 Hannah also produced the short narrative film "Look at Me," which premiered in competition at the Tribeca Film Festival in 2021.

-Prior to HBO, Hannah worked as a member of the Investigative Unit at CNBC, producing long-form investigations on cryptocurrency schemes and other financial crimes.
+Prior to HBO, she was part of CNBC's Investigative Unit, producing long-form investigations into cryptocurrency schemes and financial crimes.

-Hannah is a graduate of Northwestern University’s Medill School of Journalism, where she reported extensively on potentially wrongful convictions as a selected member of the Medill Justice Project.
+Hannah is a graduate of Northwestern University’s Medill School of Journalism, where she reported extensively on potential wrongful convictions as a selected member of the Medill Justice Project.

 ABOUT